-Support for the following features is not present in this release:
+Support for the following features is not available in this release:

-- Veritas Access does not support changes to PAM or other OS-security settings.
-If you make any changes to PAM or other security settings, the authentication settings may not work. - For example, you may not be able to change passwords for the master and new users that are added by using CLISH. - Replication is not supported for IPv6 addresses.
+- Veritas Access does not support changes to the Pluggable Authentication Module (PAM) or other operating system security settings.
+If you make any changes to PAM or other security settings, the authentication settings may not work.
+For example, you may not be able to change passwords for the master and new users that are added by using the Veritas Access command-line interface. - Replication is not supported for IPv6 addresses. - Upgrade module is not supported from the Veritas Access command-line interface. - Private bonding is not supported.